RayDeeUx/EndscreenTweaks/README.md

 Various tweaks to the endscreen.
 (Formerly WholesomeEndTexts.)

+Features:
+* Showing attempt and jump counts in platformer levels.
+* Auto-hiding the endscreen on level completion (unfortunately, the gray background still persists.)
+* Hiding the chains or background from the endscreen
+* Enabling the bouncing transition, even if "Fast Menu" from ingame is disabled.
+* Various checks to ensure compatibility with other mods that modify the endscreen

+And now, for the big one...

 Replaces "Level Complete" texts with wholesome ones, including those of your own choice.
 The antithesis of DisturbingNewBests.

 Allows three sets of messages: a default set, custom text from the config folder, and Technoblade quotes.